Windscribe/browser-extension-mv3/src/docs/State-Management.md

 # Overview

 For state management we use `webext-redux` to facilitate passing state between the `background` service worker and `popup`.
 We use an alternative version of the library which supports `manifest v3`.
-See on a [github](https://github.com/eduardoacskimlinks/webext-redux).
+See on [github](https://github.com/eduardoacskimlinks/webext-redux).

 ###  Webext-redux Dataflow